 Kat is experienced in teaching math, Calculus enrichment courses, and computer programming and is currently serving as a Volunteer Instructor in the Drexel University Medical School.

 She has a special interest and experience with students who have Learning Differences.

-Experienced in group tutoring and effective use of group dynamics to help students see their strengths, Kat uses her extensive background in teaching group-intensive IT topics, such as Software Project Management, to creatively facilitate peer-based learning.
+Kat is experienced in group-led instruction and effective use of group dynamics to help students see their strengths.
+Kat uses her extensive background in teaching group-intensive IT topics, such as Software Project Management, to facilitate creatively peer-based learning.

-Kat Murray knows how to help students to both thoroughly understand their learning style, and deftly use their own agency with respect to their learning.
+Kat Murray knows how to help students to understand thoroughly both their learning style and deftly use their own agency with respect to their learning.
 These soft skills are necessary for college and career success.
-Many of her former students are succeeding in college and in their jobs due to subtle yet important skills they learned while working with Kat.
+Many of her former students are succeeding in college and in their jobs due to the subtle yet important skills they learned while working with Kat.